Home Chemistry Properties Hydrogen Bonding

 The electronic configuration of hydrogen is 1s1.
 The nucleus of hydrogen is surrounded by only one electron in 1s orbital with the maximum capacity of two electrons.
 Therefore, hydrogen has the capability of forming a single covalent chemical bond with another atom.
 If the covalently bonded atom is strongly electronegative, the bonds become polar.

-The positive hydrogen end of the dipole can weakly link or bond with another negative dipole end present in the same molecule like o-nitrophenol or another molecule like water, ice, ammonia, etc. This weak secondary link between two electronegative atoms through hydrogen atoms is defined as intramolecular or intermolecular hydrogen bonds.
+This weak secondary link between two electronegative atoms through hydrogen atoms is defined as intramolecular or intermolecular hydrogen bonds.

 Types of hydrogen bonding